Viral arthritis is a type of arthritis caused by a viral infection. The disease comes on quickly, causing intense swelling and pain in the joints.

 In some cases, a widespread rash appears on the skin, which may be caused by the virus.

 Viral arthritis can be difficult to diagnose because the symptoms are similar to many other forms of arthritis.
-It is best diagnosed by a specialist who is very familiar with arthritic diseases (a rheumatologist).
+It is best diagnosed by a rheumatologist, a type of specialist who is very familiar with arthritic diseases.

 A careful and complete history will be taken followed by a thorough physical examination.